Clinical trial organisations

 Experimental Cancer Medicines Centre (ECMC) Network

-The ECMC network aims to bring together cancer doctors, research nurses and scientists to make clinical trials of new treatments quicker, easier and safer.
-The ECMC network is made up of 18 adult centres and 11 paediatric locations across the UK.
+The ECMC network brings together cancer doctors, research nurses and scientists to help make clinical trials of new treatments quicker, easier and safer.
+The ECMC network is made up of 17 adult centres and 12 paediatric locations across the UK.
 They are all involved with clinical trials of experimental treatments and tests.

-The ECMC initiative was set up in 2007 and is funded by Cancer Research UK and the Departments of Health of England, Scotland, Wales and Northern Ireland.
+The ECMC initiative was set up in 2007 and is funded by Cancer Research UK, the Little Princess Trust and the Departments of Health of England, Scotland, Wales and Northern Ireland.

-The centres use the money to run trials of new and experimental treatments.
-ECMC trials are mostly small phase 1 and phase 2 trials looking at new treatments.
-They also analyse thousands of blood and tissue samples (biopsies) to help find out more about how treatments work and what happens to cancer cells.
+The funding helps these centres run early phase clinical trials (phase 1 and 2).
+These trials test new and experimental cancer treatments, including personalised therapies.
+Researchers also analyse thousands of blood and tissue samples (biopsies) in laboratories to help find out more about how treatments work and what happens to cancer cells.

 Medical Research Council (MRC)

 The Medical Research Council is a national organisation funded by the UK Government.
-They work closely with the Department of Health and Social Care and other organisations.
-They fund research in all areas of health care, including cancer.
+They work closely with the NHS and UK health departments.
+They fund research in all areas of healthcare, including cancer.
 Their research ranges from laboratory work to clinical trials with patients.

 National Institute for Health Research (NIHR)